-The translation effect in the results of operations for the years ended December 31, 2017, 2018 and 2019 resulted from applying the following exchange rates (peso/dollar) to the active or passive monetary position in foreign currency:
+The translation effect in the results of operations for the years ended December 31, 2018, 2019 and 2020 resulted from applying the following exchange rates (peso/dollar) to the active or passive monetary position in foreign currency:

 Year ended Exchange Rate (pesos to U.S.\$1.00) Change

-December 31, 2017 19.7354 (0.9286)

 December 31, 2018 19.6566 (0.0788)

 December 31, 2019 18.8727 (0.7839)

+December 31, 2020 19.9352 1.0625

 The following tables present the selected consolidated financial information as of and for each of the periods indicated.
-The selected financial and operating information as of December 31, 2015 and for the year ended December 31, 2015 has been derived in part from our consolidated financial statements, which have been reported on by Castillo Miranda y Compañía, S.C., a member practice of BDO International Limited ("BDO-Castillo"), and the selected financial and operating information as of and for the years ended December 31, 2016, 2017, 2018 and 2019 set forth below has been derived in part from our consolidated financial statements, which have been reported on by Marcelo de los Santos y Cía., S.C. a practice member of Moore Global Network Limited (before Moore Stephens International Limited).
-BDO-Castillo has relied on the audited consolidated financial statements of Corporación Aceros DM., S.A. de C.V. ("Aceros DM") and its subsidiaries and affiliates, reported on by Moore Stephens.
-The financial and operating information of GV do Brasil Industria e Comercio de Aço LTDA, as of December 31, 2015 and for the year ended December 31, 2015, have been reported by BDO RCS Independent Auditors SS ("BDO - RCS"), and for the years ended December 31, 2017, 2018 and 2019, the financial and operating information of GV do Brasil Industria e Comercio de Aço LTDA have been reported by Moore Lima Lucchesi Auditores Independentes ("Moore Global-Lima").
+The selected financial and operating information as of and for the years ended December 31, 2016, 2017, 2018,2019 and 2020 set forth below has been derived in part from our consolidated financial statements, which have been reported on by Marcelo de los Santos y Cía., S.C. a practice member of Moore Global Network Limited (before Moore Stephens).
+The financial and operating information of GV do Brasil Industria e Comercio de Aço LTDA, for the years ended December 31, 2016, 2017, 2018, 2019 and 2020, the financial and operating information of GV do Brasil Industria e Comercio de Aço LTDA have been reported by Moore Lima Lucchesi Auditores Independentes ("Moore Global-Lima").
 The selected financial information should be read in conjunction with, and is qualified in its entirety by reference to, our consolidated financial statements included elsewhere herein.